ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   a stage can either compute a value (returns a single result) or performs an action (returns no result)
 *   a stage can be initiated by finishing one or two previous stages and can initiate a subsequent stage

-The absolute majority of the methods (except one) of the `CompletionStage` return another `CompletionStage` object that allows steps pipelining.
+The absolute majority of the methods of the `CompletionStage` return another `CompletionStage` object that allows steps pipelining.
 Note that during chaining, methods are not immediately executed, but are lazily registered for further executions like callbacks.
 The methods are actually executed when the given future/promise completes.

 Methods of the `CompletionStage` interface can be divided into two groups by their purpose: